Rita O'Hare

 Rita O'Hare (née McCulloch; c.
-1943 – 3 March 2023) was the General Secretary of Sinn Féin, and from 1998 to 2023 the party's representative to the United States.
+1943 – 3 March 2023) was the general secretary of Sinn Féin, and from 1998 to 2023 the party's representative to the United States.

-Rita McCulloch was born and raised in Belfast, Northern Ireland, the daughter of a Catholic nationalist mother and a Protestant Socialist father.
-She had one surviving sibling, a brother, Alan McCulloch.

-O'Hare was involved in the civil rights campaign and later became a republican.
-She was editor of the Irish republican newspaper An Phoblacht ("Republican News") (AP/RN) in the 1980s and early 1990s.
-She was also director of publicity for Sinn Féin, succeeding Danny Morrison in that position.
+Early life

+Born Rita McCulloch on January 13, 1943, in Belfast to her Protestant father, Billy from East Belfast and mother, Maureen, a Catholic.
+Her father Billy worked in the linen mills and was also a member of the Communist Party.

+She married Gerry O’Hare in 1960 aged 17 after finishing her education at St Dominic’s Grammar School on Falls Road.
+They had three children and divorced in the early 1990s.
+Her second husband was Brendan Brownlee, a republican from Belfast republican with whom she had a fourth child.

+Provisional IRA activity

+Around 1970, Rita O’Hare would become a member of the Provisional IRA.

+In 1971, she served six months in Armagh Gaol for wearing a combat jacket and carrying a hurling stick at a protest.
+After being released in July, her husband Gerry was interned in August.

+In October of the same year, during an armed fight between republicans and the security forces in Andersonstown; she was shot three times by a British army machine gun and another weapon.
+She sustained a wound to her head and a British soldier was also wounded.
 O'Hare was arrested in Northern Ireland in 1972 for the attempted murder of British Army Warrant Officer Frazer Paton in Belfast in October 1971.
 She also faced malicious wounding and possession of firearms charges.
 Upon her release on bail she fled to Dublin in the Republic of Ireland where she lived with her family.
 She was unable to return to the UK due to an outstanding arrest warrant.
+She stated that she fled South because she and her family received a death threat from another British soldier.
 Sinn Féin had presented her case to the British Government as one of the IRA 'on the runs' (OTRs) under consideration to be allowed to return to Northern Ireland.

-O'Hare served a three-year sentence in Limerick Prison for smuggling explosives to an IRA member and was released in 1979.
+Her husband Gerry was released from Long Kesh internment camp, joined her in the south, where he was imprisoned on paramilitary charges.

+In February 1975, Rita O’Hare was arrested at her home in Dublin, and was tried and sentenced to three years for handing explosives to a prisoner in Portlaoise Gaol.
+She was tried and sentenced to three years in Limerick Prison.
+Upon her release in 1979, she was immediately arrested again on an extradition warrant.

-Upon her release, her extradition from the Republic of Ireland was blocked as the Irish High Court ruled in March 1978 that O'Hare should not be extradited to Northern Ireland, on the grounds that the offences that she was alleged to have committed fell within the political offence exception.
+Her extradition from the Republic of Ireland was blocked as the Irish High Court ruled in March 1978 that O'Hare should not be extradited to Northern Ireland, on the grounds that the offences that she was alleged to have committed fell within the political offence exception.